Cyphs/SteamDeckSTR/README.md

 ### (Optional) Download with Vortex button link handler

-**It's recommended to just download the mods in the web browser manually and then drag and dropping into the Mods section of Vortex.
+**It's recommended to just download the mods from Nexus Mods in your web browser manually and then drag and drop into the Mods section of Vortex.
 In case you mess up or need to reinstall everything, you won't have to download them again.**

 If you still want the Download with Vortex button from Nexus Mods to work: